Questions to Ask a Therapist Before Your First Session | Dr. Peter Gleiberman (PSY33347) Licensed Psychologist, San Mateo, CA

 1. You Don't Need to Speak in Clinical Terms

 As a client, there's no expectation for you to be fluent in clinical jargon or to understand theoretical orientations.
 If you're unsure where to begin or what questions to ask, start by describing how you feel and the impact on your life.
 Using simple descriptors like feeling disconnected, experiencing heaviness, tightness, or dullness can effectively convey your experience.
+Depression, anxiety, and different kinds of stress can present differently for each person, the goal is to communicate your experience!

 2. Structured or Flexible?